-Bringing people together for a common good has been a lifelong passion for Rena Cotsones.
+Bringing people together for a common good has been a lifelong passion for Dr. Rena Cotsones.

-She worked with NIU engineering, community college and industry leaders to create NIU Engineering @ RVC, a community-based, industry-integrated engineering baccalaureate completion program in Rockford, Illinois.
+During her NIU career, Dr. Cotsones has worked with regional partners to create and implement collaborative approaches to advancing education, economic development, workforce development, and innovation initiatives in northern Illinois and Chicagoland.
+For example, she worked with NIU engineering, community college and industry leaders to create NIU Engineering @ RVC, a community-based, industry-integrated engineering baccalaureate completion program in Rockford, Illinois.
 This collaborative workforce solution has inspired the development of other innovative approaches to education and workforce development in the region and won the 2017 Award of Excellence for Talent + Place Development from the University Economic Development Association (UEDA).
-She is also a member of the university leadership team guiding the development of the Northern Illinois Center for Community Sustainability, the NIU hub of the emerging University of Illinois-led Discovery Partners Institute/Illinois Innovation Network.

 A key strategy she employs in the P-20 Center is to focus on system-level activities which improve students’ progress from the early childhood system through K-12 schools and into colleges and universities.
 This type of coordination will result in a P-20 education system that has fewer barriers for the most vulnerable students and works better for all Illinois children and families.

-Amy Jo began working for the P-20 Center in 2016 as a senior research associate focused primarily on early childhood education (birth through 3rd grade) and career pathways in high school and higher education.
+Dr. Clemens began working for the P-20 Center in 2016 as a senior research associate focused primarily on early childhood education (birth through 3rd grade) and career pathways in high school and higher education.
 She has led professional development for educators focused on Next Generation Science Standards and college and career readiness.
-She has also won state and federal grants to study the effectiveness of early childhood education programs in the state of Illinois.
+She has also won state and federal grants in a variety of topics from early childhood to transitional math to migrant educational services.